-Although the basic elements of costume are similar among all Hmong people, there is some variance in design, color, and decoration between subgroups.
-While information regarding the definition of such groups is often conflicting, two divisions are generally acknowledged: White Hmong and Blue (also called Green) Hmong.
-These names come from the colors used in traditional women's clothing, but the two groups also have some differences in customs and language dialects.
+Although the basic elements of costume are similar among all Hmong people, some variety exists between subgroups in design, color, and decoration.
+Two divisions are generally acknowledged: White Hmong and Blue (also called Green) Hmong.
+These names come from the colors used in traditional women's clothing.
+Not only do these two groups differ in the colors they wear, but they also have some distinct customs and language dialects.